Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Church along the Rio Minho in Lugo, SpainChurch Along the River

 Only 50 meters after the church, there is a waymark pointing you to go left, shown below.
+There is aalso a historic fountain to your left.

 Turn Left Here off the Rúa Fermin Rivera, Lugo, SpainTurn Left Here off the Rúa Fermin Rivera